rsvim/rsvim.github.io/docs/manual/configuration/README.md

 - Config entry: `$HOME/.rsvim.{js,ts}`

 For the last location, it doesn't have a config home at all.
-This will disable the "package" resolving for Rsvim, while "file" based modules are still available though.
+This will disable package resolving for Rsvim, while file-based modules are still available though.

-Please refer to [Simple Package](./simple_package.md) for more details about "packages", and [Multi-Files Structure](./multi_files_structure.md) for "file modules".
+Please refer to [Simple Package](./simple_package.md) for more details about packages, and [Multi-Files Structure](./multi_files_structure.md) for file modules.